taricjain/CarCam/README.md

 cd ~/CarCam/
 npm install
 ```
-in the terminal to install dependencies.
+in terminal to install dependencies.

 After that, you can choose to run the app by typing
 ```